The Best + Lightweight Sleeping Pads for Bikepacking, Cycle Touring, Camping & Ultralight Hiking, for All Budgets

-Comparison table of R-Value, Weight, dimensions, and price – from the cheapest to the top notch
+R-Value, Weight, dimensions, self inflating, and price from the cheapest to the top-notch

 The Original Static V is an ideal pad for avid backpackers and casual campers looking for performance at an entry-level price.
 It quickly inflates in just 10-15 breaths, packs up small, and weighs only 18 ounces.

 The body-mapped V chamber design limits air movement to help maintain insulating performance and ergonomic comfort.
 Dynamic side rails cradle you on the pad and the rugged material is great if you want to sleep on the ground under the stars.

 Klymit has developed something called Body Mapping Technology: a V-shaped design that allegedly delivers superior support and comfort no matter how you sleep – on your side, belly, or back.